Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: How to Learn Goal Representations?

 \subsection{Learning Goal Embeddings}

 Some approaches assume the pre-existence of a goal-conditioned reward function, but learn to represent goals by learning goal embeddings.
-This is the case of language-based approaches, which receive rewards from the environment (thus are \gcemgep), but learn goal embeddings jointly with the policy during policy learning \citep{Hermann2017,chan2019actrce,Jiang2019,bahdanau2018systematic,hill2019emergent,ther,lynch2020grounding}.
-When goals are target images, goal embeddings can be learned via generative models of states, assuming the reward to be a fixed distance metric computed in the embedding space \citep{nair2018visual,pong2019skew,florensa2019selfsupervised,nair2020contextual}.
+This is the case of language-based approaches, which receive rewards from the environment (thus are \rlemgep), but learn goal embeddings jointly with the policy during policy learning \shortcite{Hermann2017,chan2019actrce,Jiang2019,bahdanau2018systematic,hill2019emergent,ther,lynch2020grounding}.
+When goals are target images, goal embeddings can be learned via generative models of states, assuming the reward to be a fixed distance metric computed in the embedding space \shortcite{nair2018visual,florensa2019selfsupervised,pong2019skew,nair2020contextual}.